MobiGary/MobiriseM4blocks/README.md

 Simply drop an email to mobigary.contact@gmail.com.

 ## <b>Notes</b><br>

+This extensuion currently contians two blocks.
+More maybe added in the future.

+<b>1.
+Mobirise Configurable bootstrap Menu</b>
 A Mobirise Bootstrap menu with many configuration settings available from the "gear" configuration icon.
 It includes:
 - Individual colour and opacity settings for Main, Sub and Hamburger menu background.
 - Individual underline colour and thickness for main and sub-menu plus sub-menu % darken on hover.